laravel-ja/ja-docs-11.x/original-en/http-tests.md

 }
 ```

-Alternatively, you may use the `dd`, `ddHeaders`, and `ddSession` methods to dump information about the response and then stop execution:
+Alternatively, you may use the `dd`, `ddHeaders`, `ddSession`, and `ddJson` methods to dump information about the response and then stop execution:

 ```php tab=Pest
 <?php